 YouthBuild Open House

-Join us on Thursday, January 25, 2018 for an Open House to see what YouthBuild is all about!
+Join us in May 2018 for an Open House to see what YouthBuild is all about!
+Details coming soon!

 How you can Support the YouthBuild Program

 YouthBuild is a federally funded project that will be educating 79 high risk, disadvantaged local youth in the commercial construction industry.
 Ranging in ages 16-24, these participants will complete an intense series of classes over the next three years in this subject matter.
 They will be working on a number of tasks and construction renovation projects – benefiting the lowest of the low income families in this community.
 And…best of all, they will be eligible to apply for a general contractor’s license at the end of this intense, but very gratifying process.
 The participants will be doing all of this under the guidance and mentoring of some of the best licensed contractors and superior craftsmen in the region; many of whom have donated their time to the project.

 Even though CBI was funded with grant dollars, only a third of the project was funded with federal funding.
 This has caused a number of implementation barriers for the project.
 The youth in our program will not have all the materials they need to make the full renovations on the homes set up for project work.
 They are close to inhabitable.
 Some with partial roofing that was blown away by the recent wind storms.
 Others with no plumbing, electricity, or floors.
 We are talking about homes with families of 5 to 8 members who are currently living with school age children, not able to access the internet let alone a microwave, stove, or working bathroom.